 Eric focuses his practice on patent litigation and other complex intellectual property disputes, including trade secret disputes, in federal courts, and before the U.S. International Trade Commission (ITC).
-He has represented multinational clients in matters involving a broad range of technologies, including biotechnology, software, consumer electronics, semiconductor devices, medical devices, carburetors, food science, packaging, and integrated circuits.
-Eric has extensive experience in all stages of litigation, including pre-suit investigation, pleadings, discovery, fact and expert depositions, motion practice, summary judgment, trial, and post-trial briefing.
+He has represented multinational clients in matters involving a broad range of technologies, including biotechnology, software, consumer electronics, semiconductor devices, light-emitting diodes, fiber optic equipment, medical devices, carburetors, food science, packaging, and integrated circuits.
+Eric has extensive experience in all stages of litigation, including pre-suit investigation, pleadings, discovery, fact and expert depositions, motion practice, summary judgment, jury and bench trials, and post-trial briefing.

 Eric’s practice has also extended beyond litigation.
 He has significant experience preparing and prosecuting utility and design patent applications.
 He has also counseled clients and conducted substantial due diligence on potential acquisitions, licenses, and technology transfers.